grafana/agent/docs/sources/about.md

 ---
-title: About Grafana Agent
+title: Introduction to Grafana Agent
+menuTitle: Introduction
 weight: 100
 aliases:
   - ./about-agent/
 ---

-# About Grafana Agent
+# Introduction to Grafana Agent

 Grafana Agent is a vendor-neutral, batteries-included telemetry collector.
 It is designed to be flexible, performant, and compatible with multiple ecosystems